The lattice of varieties of monoids: Initial information

 At first glance, it seems that the absence of non-trivial nil-varieties and non-commutative permutative varieties from the lattice $\mathbb{MON}$ should greatly simplify the study of this lattice.
-This is true up to a certain extent, for example, the lattice $\mathbb{COM}$ has a much simpler structure than the lattice $\mathbb{COM}_{\sem}$.
+This is true up to a certain extent, for example, the lattice $\mathbb{COM}$ has a much simpler structure than the lattice $\mathbb{COM}_\mathsf{sem}$.
 But the opposite turns out to be more prevalent.
-In general, the study of the lattice $\mathbb{MON}$ tends to be more complex due to the absence of varieties indicated at the beginning of this paragraph.
-The solutions of many problems related to the lattice $\mathbb{SEM}$ began with the construction of counterexamples that allowed one to find strong necessary conditions, and thereby greatly narrow the field for further considerations.
+In general, the study of the lattice $\mathbb{MON}$ tends to be more complex due to the absence of the two aforementioned types of varieties.
+The solutions of many problems related to the lattice $\mathbb{SEM}$ began with the construction of counterexamples that allowed one to find strong necessary conditions, and thereby greatly narrow the field for further investigation.
 These counterexamples are often constructed from permutative or nil-varieties.
-With less opportunity to construct analogous counterexamples in the case of monoids, the investigation of many problems related to monoid varieties is severely hindered.
-This is the case, for example, in the study of varieties of monoids with a modular or distributive subvariety lattice; see Subsection~\ref{mod}.
+With fewer opportunities to construct analogous counterexamples in the case of monoids, the investigation of many problems related to monoid varieties is severely hindered.
+This is the case, for example, in the study of varieties of monoids with a modular or distributive subvariety lattice; see Subsections~\ref{mod} and~\ref{distr}.